Polarity Part 2: Intermolecular Interactions & Physical Properties

 Water has two hydrogen bond donors (O–H bonds) and two hydrogen bond acceptors (lone pairs of electrons on oxygen).
 It is perfectly set-up to make four hydrogen bonds per molecule and it has a ridiculously high boiling point.
 Methanol has one hydrogen bond donor less, and it has a bulky (when compared to hydrogen) methyl group that hinders how close two molecules can approach.
 This causes the boiling point to drop even though the mass of the molecule has increased.
 Hydrogen sulfide replaces the oxygen of water for sulfur, the element directly below oxygen on the periodic table.
 You might predict that it should behave the same, but the low boiling point shows that elements of the third row and below are poor hydrogen bond donors/acceptors due to lower electronegativity and more diffuse lone pairs.
 Methane cannot form any hydrogen bonds and has a boiling point of just –162 °C.

 Induced dipole-induced dipole interactions or dispersion forces occur between all molecules, and this makes them very important.
 If you look at the isomers of a simple hydrocarbon, such as pentane, you can see the effect of these small dispersion forces.
-Each isomer has a different shape and this influences the strength of the dispersion forces by effecting how readily the electrons can be re-distributed and how many attractive dispersion interactions are possible.
-This determines how polarisable the molecule is.
-The bigger the surface area (long, linear chains of carbon atoms) the greater the polarisability and the bigger the induced dipole-induced dipole interaction.
-Compare this to branched molecules that have a more spherical shape and thus a smaller surface area and are less polarisable.
+Each isomer has a different shape and this influences the strength of the dispersion forces by effecting how many atoms of each molecule can come in close proximity.
+The bigger the surface area (long, linear chains of carbon atoms) the larger the number of interactions and the greater the dispersion force.
+Compare this to branched molecules that have a more spherical shape and thus a smaller surface area.
+There is less contact between spherical molecules, and this reduction in contact leads to less dispersion forces and lower boiling points.
 Inspecting the boiling points of the isomers of pentane shows this effect off nicely.
 Pentane itself, with a straight chain of five carbon atoms, has the largest surface area and the highest boiling point.
-2,2-Dimethylpropane is almost a sphere, redistribution of the electrons leads to a smaller molecular dipole, and so it has less dispersion forces and a lower boiling point.
+2,2-Dimethylpropane is almost a sphere so it has less dispersion forces and a lower boiling point.

 This is one of the many reasons why chemists like myself love the shape of molecules.